 About the Library

-The Summit County Library serves the residents and visitors of Summit County with three locations in Frisco, Silverthorne and Breckenridge offering a variety of materials, including books, magazines, newspapers, CDbooks, DVDs, a large-print collection, books in Spanish,eBooks and eAudiobooks.
-We also have many free programs and events for preschool and elementary age children, teens, and adults.
+The Summit County Library serves the residents and visitors of Summit County with three locations in Frisco, Silverthorne and Breckenridge offering a variety of materials, including books, magazines, newspapers, CDbooks, DVDs, a large-print collection, books in Spanish, eBooks, eAudiobooks and digital magazines.
+We also have free programs and events for preschool and elementary age children, teens, and adults.
 We have two free 'Library on the Go' book exchange locations at the Breckenridge and Frisco transit centers stocked with free books for all ages.

 We have easy access to all of our materials through our online catalog that allows you to search and place materials on hold.
 These will be sent to your local library from another Summit County Library or libraries throughout the state.
 Interlibrary loan is available for materials not carried by the Summit County Library system.
 Research may be accomplished by searching a variety of databases accessible with a library card.
 Databases include digital versions of newspapers, journals, books, videos, encyclopedias and other reference works.

 We offer free programs and events for preschool and elementary age children, teens, and adults which you can view on our events calendar.
 All three libraries have meeting rooms available for public, private or non-profit organizations.
 For more information on reserving a room, please visit our Meeting Rooms page.